lisawilliams/auto-mom-front/README.md

 (To see my complete project checklist, see [AutoMom Project Checklist](https://github.com/lisawilliams/auto-mom-front/blob/master/checklist.md))

+## Issues I Encountered

 One of the places where I struggled the most was in creating a foreign key on the chores table.
 I generated a migration file using Rails -- but I did it twice.
 After deleting one, I found that Rails was looking for the one I deleted!
 Jordan A. helped me recover the deleted migration file via Git, and once that was done, it worked.
 Lesson: don't run `bin/rails db:migrate` twice without checking first.

+I also realized that applying show(), hide() and empty() to divs in response to user behavior could get pretty confusing if you weren't careful about how divs were nested.
+Next time I intend to plan out divs first, keeping them as minimal as possible and making nesting simpler and more obvious for me, to make it easier for me to target them.

 ## User Stories